It’s vital to cultivate proactivity if you want to succeed at work and life.

 Proactive people make much better leaders compared to reactive people.

 Proactive people can pause and respond appropriately in stressful situations.
-They take responsibility for their actions and, in doing so, achieve their own goals.
-This puts them in a position to help others achieve their goals as well.
+They take responsibility for their actions and, in doing so, achieve their goals.
+This puts them in a position to empower others.

 Reactive people tend to live in a state of constant stress because they’re always responding to things that are happening around them.
 They have little to no control over their lives and feel like they’re constantly playing catch-up.